matiasvergaras/final-reality-matiasvergaras/README.md

 Figure 11.
 Homework 3 Battle Scene I
 ![Figure 11.
 Homework 3 Battle Scene I](/images/battleframe1.jpg)
+**The idea was to add the mini-sprites of the characters in the yellow area, simulating a chessboard (as in Fire Emblem).
+But once we tried to implement it, everything got complicated and some essential things stopped working.
+It is left proposed as a possible improvement of a future project progress.**

 - If the player decides to start an attack, a drop-down list will open on the right side of the stage in which he must choose a character to attack and a button to cancel the attack in progress will be enabled.
 When the player chooses a character (the Target), its data will be displayed and an 'Attack' button will be enabled.